golubitsky/blog/_posts/2022-04-16-Practice-Log-3.md

 ### Bar 2

 Melody moves (down a 5th) to the `9` of `E♭ minor 9` — an `F`.

+TODO: playing this chord doesn't sound "right".
+Needs more thought.

 ### Bar 3